tiralinea/tl-gridfs/README.md

 ```

 ## Writing a file
-You can write from a `String` pointing to a file in a path, a `Stream.Readable` object created from the `fs` module or a `Buffer`.
+You can write from a path `String` pointing to a file, a `Stream.Readable` object created from the `fs` module or a `Buffer`.

-You can define your source as a `String`:
+So, you can define your source as a `String`:
 ```js
 var source = '/path/to/the/file.ext';
 ```